-Gillie is a bit of a pathological liar, so she lies to the police about what the man looked like whom she saw coming out of the flat, she doesn’t mention the fact she’s got the murder weapon, and so on.
-After a confrontation with Korchinsky, she ends up wanting to go with him on a ship out of there, and they go up to the hills to avoid discovery, and somehow, they form a bond of friendship, and when she’s finally back with the police, she does everything she can to throw them off Korchinsky’s tail and protect him.
+Gillie is a bit of a pathological liar, so she lies to the police about what the man she saw coming out of Anya’s flat looked like.
+She doesn’t mention the fact she’s in possession of the murder weapon, and so on.
+After a confrontation with Korchinsky, she ends up wanting to go with him on a ship out of there, and they go up to the hills to avoid discovery.
+Somehow, they form a bond of friendship.
+When she’s finally back with the police, she does everything she can to throw them off Korchinsky’s tail and protect him.
 Speaking of the police, superintendent Graham was actually played by John Mills, Gillie’s real-life father.

-Gillie as a character drove me positively bonkers by being insanely annoying.
-She gave a good performance, though, and the character had balls.
+Gillie as a character drove me positively bonkers by being incredibly annoying.
+Hayley Mills gave a good performance, though, and the character had balls.
 Go her!
 I wonder how things would change if they met again, X years later.
-If it didn’t end with her becoming Mrs. Korchinsky, I would be disappointed.
+If it didn’t end with her becoming Mrs Korchinsky, I would be surprised and maybe disappointed.
 So maybe it’s all for the better that they didn’t make a sequel.

 If the Polish that was being spoken between Korchinsky and Anya was genuine or not, I don’t know, but it sounded good, but what do I know?
-(Compare it with Cancer Man’s German in The X-Files… *shivers* And those aren’t the good kind of shivers either!
-Oh gods, or the supposedly Swedish character, Matthew’s (?) fiancé, in Dr. Quinn who spoke some sort of gibberish they tried passing off as Swedish…)
+(Compare it to Cancer Man’s German in The X-Files … *shivers* And those aren’t the good kind of shivers either!
+Oh gods, or the supposedly Swedish character, Matthew’s (?) fiancé, in Dr Quinn who spoke some sort of gibberish they tried passing off as Swedish.)

 The most surprising thing was how much Korchinsky looked like Johnny Depp!
 Man, he must’ve been a heartthrob back in the day!
 Lookit those gorgeous brown eyes! *swoon* He passed away in 2003, acting all the way to the end.
 Haley Mills also still in the business, most recently in Wild At Heart.

 The most confusing thing about it was where the film was set.
 First, I thought Britain, but then I was unsure.
 Maybe America?
-The lady in Gillie’s building was Welsh… and yes, it turned out to be set in Cardiff!
-Way before it became a centre of time rifts and all that Torchwood malarky.
+The lady in Gillie’s building was Welsh … and yes, it turned out to be set in Cardiff!
+Way before it became a centre of time rifts and all that Torchwood malarkey.